harshvardhan-takawale/starter-academic-my-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 I am a Research Assistant at Silence Laboratories.
-We work on creating solutions to real-world problems using the knowledge of sensing, wireless networks and security paradigms.
+I work on creating solutions to real-world problems using the knowledge of sensing, wireless networks and security paradigms.
 My recent work revolves around developing signal processing algorithms for Acoustic and IMU sensor signals.

 I finished my B.E in Electronics and Electrical Engineering and Data Science(Minor) at BITS, Pilani - Hyderabad campus in August 2020.